Organization Structure for TPM Implementation

 Contents of the tag are transferred to a register.

-Make note of areas that were inaccessible.
+Make note of inaccessible areas.

 Finally, close the open parts of the machine and run the machine.